 We all want a beautiful, thick, uniform lawn – you know, one that looks like a putting green at one of those televised PGA venues.
 The problem, though, is that the very things we do to get the lawn we want often wind up doing more damage than good.
-Here are 6 lawn care mistakes that can ruin your yard in the Greater Toronto Area – mistakes you must avoid.
+Here are 6 lawn care mistakes that can ruin your yard in the Ontario – mistakes you must avoid.

 1. Misidentification and Wrong Treatment for Problems